WardCunningham/Smallest-Federated-Wiki/server/Wikiduino/ReadMe.md

 from a custom made for purpose development environment.
 The Wikiduino configuration adds to this an Ethernet adapter daughter card (called a shield) and a variety of sensors.

-The source code for Wikiduino exists in a single file which can be copied and pasted into the Arduino IDE.
-We host two files that vary depending on which version of IDE and libraries one is using.
-These are:
+The source code for Wikiduino exists in a single file which can be copied and pasted into the Arduino IDE or cloned directly from GitHub:

-* Wikiduino.pde for use with Arduino beta version 22
 * Wikiduino.ino for use with release 1.0 or later

 System Operation